revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/SQL_Interview_Ques.md

 ---

 4. Suppose you want to create a student table having id, name, age and class as columns in it.
-Write down the query that will create that table in "school" database.
+Write down the query that will create that table in the "school" database.

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)